line/armeria/site/src/sphinx/server-cors.rst

 .. note::

-    Please refer to the :api:`PathMapping` in order to learn how to specify a path pattern you interest.
+    Please refer to the :api:`PathMapping` in order to learn how to specify a path pattern.

 Configuring CORS via annotation
 -------------------------------